twinkle0504/Automated_IAC_Project/README.txt

                                        🛡️ Automated IaC Security Assessment using KICS & DefectDojo

-This project provides a fully automated Jenkins pipeline to scan Terraform-based Infrastructure as Code (IaC) using Checkmarx KICS and upload the scan results to DefectDojo for vulnerability tracking and dashboard visualization.
+This project provides a fully automated Jenkins pipeline (with Webhooks) to scan Terraform-based Infrastructure as Code (IaC) using Checkmarx KICS and upload the scan results to DefectDojo for vulnerability tracking and dashboard visualization.
 ________________________________________

 ⚙️ Overview